 Reserving the Restaurant

-So you’ve got your eyes on a particular dining experience, the ratings are great, and you have lined up a time and date with your friends/partner, but the restaurant in question only accepts telephone bookings.
-This section is for you to take you through the recommended polite language you should use, and the various situations you may come across:
+So you’ve got your eyes on a particular dining experience, the ratings are great.
+Hence, you have lined up a time and date with your friends/partner, but the restaurant in question only accepts telephone bookings.
+This section is for you, to take you through the recommended language you should use, and the various situations you may come across:

 お電話(でんわ) ありがとうございます。アメジングジャパンレストランです。 (Odenwa arigatou gozaimasu.
 Amejingu Jyapan Resutoran desu) – Thank you for calling.
 This is the Amazing Japan Restaurant.

 予約(よやく) を お願い(おねがい) したいんですが (Yoyaku wo onegai shitan desu ga) – I was hoping to make a reservation.

 If the staff need you to wait a moment they will usually say something like:

 少々(しょうしょう) お待ち(おまち) ください (Shou shou omachi kudasai) – Please wait a minute (Very Polite).